sungsoo-ahn/2025/_posts/2025-04-28-yolov8-the-missing-paper.md

 with default values $$ d=0.9999 $$ and  $$ \tau=2000 $$.

 Unlike the procedure outlined in <d-cite key="ema"></d-cite>, in YOLOv8 the EMA model does not participate in the training of the original model.
-At the end of the training procedure the original model is discarded and
+At the end of the training procedure the original model is discarded and only the EMA model is kept.

- * only the EMA model is used for making inference: [`ultralytics/engine/trainer.py#L522`](https://github.com/ultralytics/ultralytics/blob/1c6bfd3039d0456c18611f475ace661111413c85/ultralytics/engine/trainer.py#L522)
+ * YOLOv8 uses the final EMA model for making inference: [`ultralytics/engine/trainer.py#L522`](https://github.com/ultralytics/ultralytics/blob/1c6bfd3039d0456c18611f475ace661111413c85/ultralytics/engine/trainer.py#L522)

 Finally, an early stopping procedure is adopted, that at the end of every epoch, tests the model on the validation set and records the achieved mAP.
 Training stops if no improvement was seen in the last $$ 100 $$ epochs.
 The mAP on the validation set is calculated using the EMA Model.

+On the MS-COCO validation dataset YOLOv8 manages to achive some improvement over the previous models from the YOLO family both in terms of accuracy and in terms of speed.
+However, arguably the main contribution is the clean approach that YOLOv8 adopts.

+{% include figure.html path="assets/img/2025-04-28-yolov8-the-missing-paper/yolo-results.svg" class="img-fluid" %}

 ## Data Augmentation